What is Hide Price?

 As anyone knows in eCommerce, every product has an individual page and the price will display on both sides of the product page and collection page.
 It also appears in the Search Tab, Recently Viewed Product (etc) if available.

-The name speaks for itself, Hide Price is the action of making a product’s price disappear and preventing customers from viewing this information when they are shopping on your online store.
-Instead of getting the product price on your store, customers need to contact the seller for a quotation via email, text, phone call.
+The name speaks for itself, Hide Price is the action of making a product’s price disappear and preventing customers from viewing this information when they are shopping in your online store.
+Instead of getting the product price in your store, customers need to contact the seller for a quotation via email, text, or phone call.

 Is it important to use Hide Price for your business?

 Hide Price is currently still a debatable topic for businesses.
 Whether an online store should use this Hide Price strategy or not since if your potential customer can’t find the price and contact you might end up wasting your time and increasing your customer acquisition costs.

 So the question is: Is Hiding product Prices totally bad for your business?

 “NO” for the answer.
 There is a Psychology Behind The Hiding Prices Online you should know.